namin/LeanDisco/README.md

 # LeanDisco

-Eurisko-Inspired Discovery System for Lean
+Eurisko-Inspired Discovery System for Lean in Lean

 [Main](Main.lean) is the entry point.